 - A modest stipend will be provided

 - Applicants must be authorized to work in the US

 - Students are responsible for their own housing, but QSURE will provide a nominal reimbursement for housing expenses

-Eligible applicants must:
+Eligible applicants must be:

-- Be authorized to work in the US
+- Authorized to work in the US

-- Be in good academic standing
+- In good academic standing

 - A keen interest in cancer and population health